-Homeostasis would be impossible without the body's ability to respond to stimuli.
+It would be impossible to maintain homeostasis without the body's ability to respond to stimuli, both from the internal and external environments.
 Response to external stimuli is more apparent to us, because it involves movement, as when we quickly remove a hand from a hot stove.
 Certain sensory receptors also detect a change in the internal environment, and then the central nervous system brings about an appropriate response.
 When you are startled by a loud noise, your heartbeat increases, which causes your blood pressure to increase.
 If blood pressure rises too high, the brain directs blood vessels to dilate, helping restore normal blood pressure.

 All life responds to external stimuli, often by moving toward or away from a stimulus, such as the sight of food.
 Organisms may use a variety of mechanisms to move, but movement in humans and other animals is dependent on their nervous and musculoskeletal systems.
 The leaves of plants track the passage of the sun during the day; when a houseplant is placed near a window, its stems bend to face the sun.
-The movement of an animal, whether selfdirected or in response to a stimulus, constitutes a large part of its behavior.
+The movement of an animal, whether self-directed a.
+A small acorn becomes a tree, and (b) following fertilization an embryo becomes a fetus by the process of growth and development. (a) (seedling): bogdan ionescu/Shutterstock; (a) (tree): Frank Krahmer/Photographer's Choice/Getty Images; (b) (sperm/egg): David M. Phillips/Science Source; (b) (fetus): Steve Allen/Brand X Pictures/Getty Images or in response to a stimulus, constitutes a large part of its behavior.
 Some behaviors help us acquire food and reproduce.